eBay/Muse/README.md

 Note, all plugin packages should be available in the current working directory.

 ## Using pnpm
-We switched pakcage manage from yarn v1 to [pnpm](https://pnpm.io) to improve installation efficiency.
+We switched package manager from yarn v1 to [pnpm](https://pnpm.io) to improve installation efficiency.

 `muse-next` use pnpm workspaces feature to manage all packages under examples and packages folder.